HL7/cql/input/pages/04-logicalspecification.md

 For Code values, equivalence is defined based on the code and system elements only.
 The display and version elements are ignored for the purposes of determining Code equivalence.

-For Concept values, equivalence is defined as a non-empty intersection of the codes in each Concept.
+For Concept values, equivalence is defined as a non-empty intersection of the codes in each Concept, using Code equivalence to determine the intersection.
+Note that an empty Concept is not equivalent to a null Concept.

 Note that this operator will always return true or false, even if either or both of its arguments are null or contain null components.